danielward27/SyntheticLikelihood.jl/docs/src/samplers.md

 run_sampler!
 ```

 Below is an example to sample from a multivariate normal density using the discretized langevin diffusion (Unadjusted Langevin Algorithm).
+In the below example a summary function is not used (it is left to defualt to the identity), so inference is performed on the raw simulator output.

 ```@example
 using SyntheticLikelihood, Distributions, Plots